grid_layout¶

 Define the

-function between 0.0 to 1.0 (and slightly beyond)Select the motion “easing” function
+_draw_positionfunction between 0.0 to 1.0 (and slightly beyond)Select the motion “easing” function

 Extra.
 Go check out the